enterstudio/documentation/pages/getting-started/content-sharing-tutorial.md

 ## Set up Universal Links

+*Universal Links is a technology created by Apple that allow the user to be redirected straight into the app without having to go through Safari*

 ### Enable Universal Links on the Dashboard

 1. In the Dashboard, navigate to [Link Settings](https://dashboard.branch.io/#/settings/link)